quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation

-{{packet-handling}} describes the conditions under which endpoints negotiate versions.
+Version negotiation ensures that client and server agree to a QUIC version that is mutually supported.
+A server sends a Version Negotiation packet in response to a packet that might initiate a new connection, see
+{{packet-handling}} for details.

 Clients that support multiple QUIC versions SHOULD pad their Initial packets to reflect the largest minimum Initial packet size of all their versions.
-This ensures that that the server respond if there are any mutually supported versions.
+This ensures that that the server responds if there are any mutually supported versions.

 ### Sending Version Negotiation Packets {#send-vn}